 You may find you feel anxious before your clinic appointments.
 This is natural.
 It may help to get support from family, friends or a support organisation.
-You can also call the Macmillan Support Line on 0808 808 00 00.
+You can also call the Macmillan Support Line on 0808 808 00 00, 7 days a week, 8am to 8pm.

-If early prostate cancer comes back in the same area
+If prostate cancer comes back